-- If the condition evaluates to true, the request is dispatched to the route. - If the condition evaluates to false, the condition for the next route in the configuration is evaluated. - If no condition is specified, the request is dispatched unconditionally to the route.
+If the expression evaluates to true, the request is dispatched to the route.
+If no condition is specified, the route accepts any request.

 An external request can never match a condition that uses the reserved administrative route.
 Therefore, routes that use these conditions are effectively ignored.
 For example, if /openig is the administrative route, a route with the following condition would effectively be ignored: \${matches(request.uri.path, '^openig/my/path')}.